Flares

 This one, instead, I really like, and I’m quite happy about.
 It is the outcome of playing with an amazing particle systems library for Processing, called toxiclibs.

 The whole idea is particularly simple: take a huge number of points, and connect them with springs with a short rest length, so to form a circular shape.
 Moreover, add an attraction towards the center, and start the animation with the particles far from the center.
 They’ll start bouncing under elastic forces and the attraction to the center until the circular shape becomes relatively small.
 The interesting choice here, from the visual perspective, was not to “represent” (or draw) the particles, but rather the springs themselves.
 One of the important feature of the animation, in this case, is to be able to slowly clean the screen from what has been drawn on it, otherwise you’ll end up with a huge white blob (not that pleasant, is it?).
 This is accomplished by the function fadescr, which goes pixel by pixel and slowly turns it to the value 0 in all of its colour channels, so basically fading the screen to black: all the >> and << binary operations are there to speed up things, which is crucial in these cases.
-Why not using the celebrated "rectangle over the screen with low alpha"?
-Because it produces "ghosts", or graphic artifacts.
-See here for a nice description.

 I really like the type of textures the animation develops, it gives me the idea of smooth silk, smoke or… flares. 😉